Jyotishman89/8086-Hardware-Latency-Profiler/README.md

 ## Overview

 While cycle-accurate CPU emulators attempt to replicate every micro-state of a processor, this tool provides high-level architectural latency estimation.
-Utilizing an XGBoost regressor trained on over 82,500 contextual instruction samples derived from 15,000 simulated execution sequences, the engine evaluates multi-line assembly blocks as a contextual sliding window.
-By combining sequence-based machine learning with a deterministic Shadow Decoder (`MicrocodeInsightEngine`), it estimates dominant architectural bottlenecks—such as memory bus pressure, microcoded arithmetic occupancy, or control flow hazards—to help developers optimize code at the algorithmic level.
-The model achieves a **95.31% R² score** with a **Mean Absolute Error (MAE) of 1.02 cycles**.
+Utilizing a dual-model XGBoost inference pipeline trained on around 25,000 contextual instruction samples generated from synthetic 8086 execution patterns, the engine evaluates multi-line assembly blocks as a contextual sliding window.
+By combining a dual-model machine learning pipeline with deterministic architectural heuristics (`MicrocodeInsightEngine`), the system estimates execution latency and classifies dominant architectural bottlenecks such as memory pressure, microcoded arithmetic occupancy, and control flow hazards.

 ## System Architecture

 The application is structured as a decoupled full-stack machine learning pipeline:

-* **Machine Learning Engine (XGBoost V4)**:
-A context-aware regressor trained on sequential instruction data.
-It utilizes a 4-dimensional "Sliding Window" feature vector to predict execution latency caused by dependent instruction sequences.
+* * **Dual-Model Machine Learning Engine (XGBoost V4)**: A context-aware inference pipeline consisting of an `XGBRegressor` for latency estimation and an `XGBClassifier` for architectural bottleneck classification.
+Both models operate on a shared 14-dimensional contextual feature vector derived from neighboring instructions and operand-level execution characteristics.
 * **High-Speed Inference API (FastAPI / Python)**:
 A localized REST API that executes ML predictions in `O(n)` time.
 It dynamically sanitizes raw assembly text, handles categorical label encoding, and flags unsupported instructions with a [FATAL] diagnostic.
-* **Deterministic Shadow Decoder**:
+* * **Deterministic Shadow Decoder**: The `MicrocodeInsightEngine` complements ML predictions with architecture-aware telemetry explanations, visualization routing, and optimization directives.
-The `MicrocodeInsightEngine` applies deterministic architectural heuristics to complement the ML model's latency estimates with interpretable SHAP telemetry diagnostics and dominant bottleneck classification.
 * **Frontend Dashboard (React / Vite / Tailwind)**:
 A stateless presentation layer that parses telemetry payloads and renders terminal-style diagnostics, color-coded telemetry indicators, instruction traces, and architecture-inspired pipeline visualizations in real time.